 For instance, in Seattle, the city’s transit agency partners with local organizations to offer “Senior Ride” programs, which provide free or discounted transit passes to retirees attending health fairs, fitness classes, or social events.
 These programs not only make transit more affordable but also create opportunities for retirees to engage with their communities.

-Similarly, in London, the Oyster card system has been adapted to include “senior passes” that offer reduced fares and priority boarding on buses and trains.
-These small but meaningful adjustments can make a significant difference in the lives of older adults, helping them feel valued and included.
+Similarly, in London, the Oyster card system includes "senior passes" offering reduced fares and priority boarding on buses and trains.
+These small but meaningful adjustments can make a significant difference in older adults' lives — and they reflect a broader pattern in which transit-linked community programs, much like transit's role in supporting tourism and seasonal travel, depend on the network being affordable and predictable for non-commuter use cases.

 The Psychological Impact of Independence and Autonomy